-All speakers had important and interesting subjects, going from GDPR discussions, cryptography, new languages such as Kotlin, Elixir, R, Rust, Ruby, front-end development, UX research, the blockchain, Kubernetes, and "devops."
-That's what THE CONF is meant to be: a technology discussion with people doing hands-on work on all of those.
+All speakers had important and interesting subjects, going from Data Sciences, Elixir, Architecture, Kubernetes, "devops", Career and even Music!
+That's what THE CONF is meant to be: a technology discussion with people doing hands-on work on all of those and having fun in the process.

-Again, it's not my primary goal to have a profit with this event.
+It's not the goal to profit with this event.

 If you're an attendee and didn't know, all the speakers came here on their own volition.
-They are volunteers that are eager to share their experience with the audience.
+They are volunteers that are eager to share their experience and inspire the audience.
 If you know any of them, make sure you show them your appreciation!

 Again, who's paying this bill?

-Moreover, I intend to keep organizing this event because we think it's important to set a standard and because it personally interests me.
-There is still no conference held in Brazil where Brazilians speak in English.
+Moreover, I intend to keep organizing this event because we think it's important to set a higher standard and because it personally interests me.
+There is still no conference held in Brazil where Brazilians speak in English, and with such high quality of content.

-When InfoQ Brasil releases the videos, there will be around 60 videos.
-The very first 60 videos of Brazilian speakers delivering their talks in English while in Brazil.
+There are around 90 videos from the recorded talks.
+The very first 90 videos of Brazilian speakers delivering their talks in English.
 There is no other repository like this in the technology community, which is why we think it's essential to keep up.

-Before our event, if anyone suggested doing a meetup all in English, they would have been laughed at, ridiculed.
-At least now this event as a reference and new standard.
+Before our event, if anyone suggested doing an all-English meetup, they would have been ridiculed.
+Now we have this event as a reference and new standard.
 I even suggested that every group everywhere starts an #EnglishChallenge in their communities.

 Already I've seen a few meetups following this model.
 It's great exercise.
 Every programmer should invest their time learning English to stay ahead.
 Also, they shouldn't feel ridiculed for doing so.
 Who says you need to travel abroad to train your English?